andrewsardone/dotfiles/README.md

 These are my dotfiles.
-There are many like it, but this one is mine.
-It is my life.
+There are many like them, but these ones are mine.

 ## Installation